 We aim to encourage each child to practice the five core values of our school:

 Our curriculum promotes the spiritual, moral, cultural, mental and physical development of pupils in preparation for the opportunities and experiences of adult life.

-There are topics for each year group that ensure development and progression of skills and concepts.
-There are curriculum co-ordinators for all subjects who act as advisors to the staff in general.
-All teachers keep weekly records of class and individual work and the plans are overseen by the Headteacher and Senior Leadership Team.
+There are topics for each year group that ensure development and progression of knowledge, skills and concepts.
+There are curriculum coordinators for all subjects who act as advisors to the staff in general.

-During the year in which the children reach their eleventh birthday (Year 6) they take the National Curriculum Tests again.
+During the year in which the children reach their eleventh birthday (Year 6) pupils take National Curriculum Tests in reading, mathematics and GPS (Grammar, Punctuation and Spelling.)
 This marks the end of Key Stage 2.
 The results of these tests are given to parents individually, together with their school report.
 Parents will also be given the National Results.

-An overview of the currciulum each year group covers is available by following the links of the menu bar.
-If you would like further information about North Lancing School’s curriculum, please contact Mr Joe Todd (Deputy Head).
+An overview of the curriculum is available by following the subject links of the menu bar.